 This fashion trend was somewhat short lived, possibly for obvious reasons, as above.
 By 1788 ‘the bum-less beauties‘ had become all the rage.

 This one really does beg the question ‘why on earth would you do this?‘ It was apparently quite common practice during the Georgian Era to wear false stomachs, often these were made from either tin or cork, to imitate pregnancy.
-It gets better … we discovered in the newspapers that men also wore them!
+It gets better … I discovered in the newspapers that men also wore them!

 These tin pinafores were described by Archenholtz in the following way